Important Information Regarding COVID19

 - Zion Crossroads office patients will also need to call when they arrive for their appointment and remain in the car until able to directly enter an exam room.

 - We will have sick patients enter through entrance number 3 of our downtown building.
 There will be another staff member waiting to check in patients after texting (for sick visits 434-214-0186) that they have arrived.
 If there is not a room ready to immediately enter, will we ask you to wait in the car until texted to come into the building.
 Again having water and a snack is helpful in case you need to wait outside.

 - High risk patients for covid19 will be asked to remain outside the building.
 At the schedule appointment time, please pull up to the reserved parking area near the corner of our parking lot and text the sick number above.
 A tent will be set up to use during inclement weather.
 A physician will meet you there.

 - Please remember to call to schedule an appointment for sick visits.
 Patients arriving without an appointment will be sent away in order to complete important pre-screening to protect our staff and other patients.

-While we continue to see reassuring evidence about the lack of severe disease in children, these precautions are being put in place to protect the most vulnerable community members.
+While we continue to see reassuring evidence about the more limited numbers of severe disease in children, these precautions are being put in place to protect the most vulnerable community members.
 Part of school closures, in addition to all of the changes in our community is to facilitate social distancing.
-By avoiding gathering groups and staying 6 feet away from people outside your house as much as possible, and wearing masks when you go out, we can slow the spread to the most fragile members of our community and keep healthcare systems from becoming quickly overwhelmed.
+By avoiding gathering groups, staying 6 feet away from people outside your house as much as possible, and wearing masks when you go out, we can slow the spread to the most fragile members of our community and keep healthcare systems from becoming quickly overwhelmed.
 We continue to recommend hand washing with soap and water or alcohol based hand sanitizer when not available.